-Reza Wrathall is an associate with Procopio’s tax team.
+Reza Wrathall is special counsel to Procopio’s tax team.
 Reza’s practice is wide-ranging in the areas of international, federal, state and local tax and business matters.
 Reza has represented clients facing tax controversies in the areas of federal and state income tax, including U.S. persons holding assets with unreported income in foreign jurisdictions.
 He also counsels businesses and individuals in the areas of sales and use tax, payroll tax, and property tax.
 He further assists clients in the development of business transactions including: general business matters; financing structures; mergers, acquisitions and restructurings; inbound and outbound investment planning; and related tax issues.

 Reza is admitted to practice in the U.S. District Court, Central District of California, U.S. District Court, Southern District of California, and before the U.S. Tax Court.